 Television New Zealand Limited (TVNZ) is a Crown entity established under the Television New Zealand Act 2003 (the TVNZ Act).
-TVNZ is charged with giving effect to its Charter (which can be viewed on www.tvnz.co.nz) while maintaining its commercial performance.
+TVNZ is charged with providing content valued by local audiences throughout New Zealand, while maintaining its commercial performance, and reflecting Māori perspectives.